 As with anything in life, what makes something unique is its ability to stand out from the crowd.
 In the case of businesses, it’s the ability to constantly innovate while continuing to serve their entrepreneurial purpose.

 The reality is, there are countless businesses out there.
 Case in point: U.S. Census Bureau reported 5.4 million new business applications were filed in 2021, which surpassed the record set in 2020 of 4.4 million.

 So with millions of entrepreneurs hustling and bustling out there, what makes one company stand out from the rest?
 The answer: their ideas solve problems.

 Let’s take Netflix, for instance.
-The initial concept was the service of sending movies, shows, and video games via post mail instead of having to go to rental stores, like Blockbuster.
+The initial concept was to send movies, shows, and video games via post mail instead of having to go to rental stores like Blockbuster.
 It was one of the most unique business ideas of its time.